omaroskars/redux_compact/README.md

 All actions must implement the **`reduce`** method which acts as reducer for the action.
 The reduce method receives a `RequestStatus` as parameter to keep track of asyncrounus state and has direct access to:

-- instance variables,
+- instance variables
 - dispatch function
-- store state.
+- the store state

-_Keep in mind like normal reducers the `reduce` method will \*always update the state with the **return value**.
+_Keep in mind like normal reducers the `reduce` method will always update the state with the **return value**.
 If you do not wish to update the state, simply return `state`.
-Returning `null` will result in the state being null._
+Returning `null` will result with the state being null._

 ### Sync action